 - You can save Keep notes to a folder in Google Drive;

 It took a couple of sessions to get the system set up just right.
-I needed to experiment a bit to get a format and labeling so that it works for me.
-For very busy people this can be seen as a being a negative.
+I needed to experiment a bit to get a format and labelling so that it works for me.
+For very busy people this can be seen as being negative.
 For me, the process was an enjoyable exercise in creativity.

 Is it Perfect?